Cinema Studies (CINE1-CE)

 Repeatable for additional credit: Yes

-<p><strong>Register for this Spring 2023 course on the new&nbsp;<a href="https://nyusps.gatherlearning.com/events/global-hotspots-through-foreign-film-stay-at-home-edition---spring-2023">NYU SPS Academy of Lifelong Learning</a> website.</strong></p><br><br><br><br><p>Seeing is believing, and foreign films give us the experience of traveling beyond borders without a plane ticket.
-The journey begins with the screening of eight award-winning foreign films from Colombia and other countries that examine global hotspots in conflict.
+<p>Register for this Spring 2024 course on the new&nbsp;<a href="https://nyusps.gatherlearning.com/events/global-hotspots-through-foreign-film-spring-2024---inperson"><strong>NYU SPS Academy of Lifelong Learning </strong></a>website.</p><br><br><br><br><p>Seeing is believing, and foreign films give us the experience of traveling beyond borders without a plane ticket.
+The journey begins with the screening of eight award-winning foreign films from countries that examine global hotspots in conflict.
 These award-winning, powerful films serve as a catalyst for our post-screening discussions about foreign film, as well as present-day issues in the film&rsquo;s geopolitical region and how the film reflects different cultures and global issues.
-You will watch the films on your own and then meet online for lively and informative discussions.
-For the last session, the class is invited for an in-person, private briefing at the Mission of Colombia to the United Nations hosted by the Deputy Ambassador. <strong>Spring 2023&nbsp;tuition is $749.</strong></p>
+We will watch the films together as a group and have an in-person discussion afterwards.
+The course may include a visit to a Mission of the United Nations (to be confirmed.
+Past visits include the Permanent Missions of Italy and Colombia).&nbsp;Spring 2024 tuition is $999.</p>

 Grading: SPS Non-Credit Graded